1. FC Kaiserslautern

-Since 1920, Kaiserslautern's stadium has been the Fritz-Walter-Stadion, named in 1985 after Fritz Walter, the captain of the West German national team who won the World Cup in 1954.
+Since 1920, Kaiserslautern's stadium has been the Fritz-Walter-Stadion, named in 1985 after Fritz Walter, the captain of the West Germany national team who won the World Cup in 1954.
 Walter spent his entire career at Kaiserslautern.

 History

 Early years through World War II

 Two of the club's predecessors, Bavaria and FC 1900 Kaiserslautern, were part of the Westkreis-Liga (I) when this league was formed in 1908, with the latter winning the first league.
-From 1909 through 1918, the new FV Kaiserslautern performed well, finishing runners-up in 1910 and 1912.
-The team reached tier-one in the new Kreisliga Saar in 1919, the Kreisliga Pfalz in 1920 and the Bezirksliga Rhein-Saar in 1931 and spent the rest of the 1930s bouncing up and down between the Bezirksliga and the upper level Gauliga Südwest, one of sixteen top flight divisions formed in the re-organization of German football under Nazi Germany.
+The new FV Kaiserslautern finished as runners-up in the league in 1910 and 1912.
+The team reached tier one in the new Kreisliga Saar in 1919, the Kreisliga Pfalz in 1920 and the Bezirksliga Rhein-Saar in 1931.
+Throughout the 1930s, they spent time in both the Bezirksliga and the upper level Gauliga Südwest, one of sixteen top flight divisions formed in the re-organization of German football under Nazi Germany.

-The club's performance was unremarkable in the years leading up to World War II, but improved after 1939.
-They captured the Gauliga Südwest/Staffel Saarpfalz title, but lost the overall division title to Staffel Mainhessen winners Kickers Offenbach.
+The club's performance improved after 1939, winning the Gauliga Südwest/Staffel Saarpfalz title, but losing the overall division title to Staffel Mainhessen winners Kickers Offenbach.
 In the 1941–42 season the Gauliga Südwest was split into the Gauliga Hessen-Nassau and the Gauliga Westmark, and Kaiserslautern took the Westmark title, going on to play for the first time in the national final rounds.
-They were decisively put out 3–9 by eventual champions Schalke 04, the dominant side in this era of German football.
+They were knocked out 3–9 by eventual champions Schalke 04.

-The performance of the team slipped and they finished last in their division in 1944.
-The following year saw the collapse of league play as Nazi Germany crumbled under the advance of Allied armies.
+The team finished last in their division in 1944.
+The following year saw the collapse of league play due to the effects of the Second World War.

 Postwar play

 After the war, southwestern Germany was part of the occupation zone held by the French.
-Teams there were organized into northern and southern divisions and played to determine which of them would join the new Oberliga being put together.
-French authorities were slow to loosen their control over play in their zones of occupation – and in the Saarland in particular – Teams in the French areas took longer to join the re-established German national league than in other parts of the country.
-1. FC Kaiserslautern resumed play in the Oberliga Südwest in 1945 and finished the season just one point behind 1.
+Teams there were organized into northern and southern divisions, and played to determine which of them would join the new Oberliga.
+French authorities were slow to loosen their control over play in their zones of occupation, and, in the Saarland in particular, teams in the French areas took longer to join the re-established Germany national league than in other parts of the country.
+1. FC Kaiserslautern resumed play in the Oberliga Südwest in 1945, and finished the season just one point behind 1.
 FC Saarbrücken.
-The next season, they easily won the Gruppe Nord in 1947 due in large part due to the play of Fritz Walter and his brother Ottmar – the duo scored 46 goals between them, more than any other entire team.
+The next season, they won the Gruppe Nord in 1947.
+FCK's Fritz and Ottmar Walter scored 46 goals between them, more than any other entire team.